AakankshaSanctis/AakankshaSanctis.github.io/_pages/about.md

 ---
-permalink: /about
+permalink: /about/
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 excerpt: "About me"
 author_profile: true
 # redirect_from: